-You have heard it from many people that Ladakh is The PLACE if you are seeking for offbeat travel adventures and cultural experiences.
-Nestled between the Himalayas and the Kunlun mountain range, Ladakh is considered as the highest plateau (3,000 metres) of Jammu and Kashmir in India.
-Despite being a territory of disagreement between India and Pakistan, this secluded land of timeless beauty is one of the off-the-beaten travel destinations that are usually underrated.
+Nestled between the Himalayas and the Kunlun mountain range, Ladakh is considered as the highest plateau (3,000 meters) of Jammu and Kashmir in India.
+Being a territory of disagreement between India and Pakistan, this secluded land of timeless beauty is one of the off-the-beaten travel destinations that are usually underrated.

 Ladakh is relatively parched, and its main source of water comes from the rivers and snow-capped mountains.
-You will encounter many of the gorgeous brown valleys, and arid mountains sometimes reflecting blue hues, golden trees, along with the still crystal clear lakes, not to mention the gloriously stunning Buddhist monasteries that add up to a mystical vibe.
+The landscape is indeed dramatic-arid mountains, sunburned trees, along with the limpid lakes, not to mention the gloriously stunning Buddhist monasteries that add up to a mystical vibe.
 Its unique topography is riddled with tracks for trekking and biking, where you might end up meeting some adventurous Enfield riders on your way.
 But this secluded land offers much more than just its exuberant landscapes…

-Ladakh has been a territory of conquests throughout the past centuries, and it is no surprise that you’ll find influences of the Muslim, Tibetan and Hinduism cultures.
-People living there are predominantly descendants of the Dards-Indo Aryan and Tibetan race.
-The Dards (Drogpas) are the descendants of the proto Rig Vedic age and can be found in the northern part of Pakistan, more precisely in Gilgit Baltistan, including north-west India and eastern Afghanistan.
+Ladakh has been a territory of conquests throughout the past centuries, and it is no surprise that you’ll find influences of the Muslim, Tibetan and Hindu cultures.
+The locals are predominantly descendants of the Dards-Indo Aryan and Tibetan race.
+The Dards (Drogpas) are descendants from the proto Rig Vedic period and can still be found in the northern part of Pakistan, more precisely in Gilgit Baltistan (including north-west India and eastern Afghanistan).
 Anthropologically speaking, the Drogpas are an interesting group of people to study, since they are usually referred to as the Last of the Aryans.

-Besides their origins, the ladakhis are warm-hearted by nature.
-Living in one of the most remote places on earth has made these people adapt to their harsh environment, yet they know how to appreciate life, and still be generous.
-Highly influenced by the Buddhist culture and spiritualism, where people learn how to be peaceful with nature and thyself.
+Besides their origins, the Ladakhis are warm-hearted by nature.
+Living in one of the remotest places on earth has made these people learned how to make peace with their surroundings.
+They are highly influenced by the Buddhist culture and spiritualism.

 Hemis Gompa Festival